 I love that example.
 Not only because of the difference made in your patients’ experiences but also for the strong connection to HIM.
 I’m sure the portal was built to be highly secure, ensure patient privacy, and ties into the transformation to electronic records.
 You mentioned internal efficiencies [offline] as well, with less staff needed to find and provision records in response to patient requests.

-Many hospitals see HIM as expendable because they used to see them as ‘paper pushers’ and since most documents are digital now, the question comes up, often – “What purpose do they serve?”
-I found that to be a silly question, because they still manage the process end-to-end, digital or paper shouldn’t really matter.
+Many hospitals see health information management systems as expendable because they used to see them as ‘paper pushers’ and since most documents are digital now, the question comes up often – “What purpose do they serve?”
+I found that to be a silly question because they still manage the process end-to-end, digital or paper shouldn’t really matter.

-I found that my peers needed to be more aggressive, outgoing, and put a stake in the ground in demonstrating what HIM is, and can be, in that electronic world.
+I found that my peers needed to be more aggressive, and outgoing, and put a stake in the ground in demonstrating what HIM is, and can be, in that electronic world.
 For us, in many ways, going electronic really helped our Information Governance as it made it easy to centralize all of our document and retention efforts under one group.
 More controls, more security, more reliability.
-IG is a natural extension of HIM, but that’s no obvious to everyone, so I wrote a memo for a case study to C-level executives all about strategic planning and the need for IG at Truman.
-They agreed and a committee was formed that reports up through HIM.
+IG is a natural extension of HIM, but that’s not obvious to everyone, so I wrote a memo for a case study to C-level executives all about strategic planning and the need for information governance at Truman.
+They agreed and a committee was formed that reports through health information management systems.

 [Ed.
 Note]: The HIM group now handles ALL document and retention schedules for 16+ departments.)

-In your mind, what do you think the difference is between RIM & IG?
+In your mind, what do you think the difference is between Records Information Management & Information Governance?

-RIM is about the document lifecycle, indexing, retention schedules.
-RIM is still a part of IG, but IG is more about data, aggregating information out, and the ability to be consistent, available and timely throughout the organization.
+Records information management is about the document lifecycle, indexing, and retention schedules.
+RIM is still a part of information governance, but IG is more about data, aggregating information out, and the ability to be consistent, available, and timely throughout the organization.

-What [would you say] is your biggest RIM / IG challenge?
+What [would you say] is your biggest Records Information Management / Information Governance challenge?

 Additionally, it can be a challenge to get your arms around all your disparate systems and understanding who holds what data.
-To have good governance, you need to know where you data is.
-Mapping out detailed workflows for how all your systems and databases work together is time consuming, but worthwhile in the end.
+To have good governance, you need to know where your data is.
+Mapping out detailed workflows for how all your systems and databases work together is time-consuming, but worthwhile in the end.